lambdaisland/npmdemo/README.md

 ## Boot

 Advanced build tool.
 Can also offer live-reloading, a ClojureScript repl and an nREPL server.
+Unfortunately live-reloading is not yet implemented for Node. (see [adzerk-oss/boot-reload #68](https://github.com/adzerk-oss/boot-reload/issues/68))

 Start the dev compilation and watcher